 Before that let us just discuss the types of rackets commonly used.

-There are 3 most commonly used rackets – Power, Tweener and Control rackets.
+There are 3 most commonly used – Power, Tweener and Control rackets.

 - Power rackets – Like the name, these rackets allow players to hit the balls hard without exerting much effort.
-Therefore, these rackets are ideal for beginners who are yet to learn hitting techniques and develop skills in power delivery.
-These rackets are also suitable for those players who do not have much strength to generate the power required for shots.
+Therefore, these are ideal for beginners who are yet to learn hitting techniques and develop skills in power delivery.
+It also suitable for those players who do not have much strength to generate the power required for shots.
 Other characteristics to consider while buying power rackets are elongated frame length, stiff frame, oversized head and lighter construction.

 The features to look for while buying tennis rackets

 - Playing style – This feature is not important for new players as you won’t have an idea on their style of play.
 You need rackets that can do all the possible moves.
-However, it is important for experienced players to look into this feature before buying a racket.
+However, it is important for experienced players to look into this feature.
 The main four playing styles are served and volleyer, aggressive baseliner, counterpuncher and all-court.
-Knowing your style of play will help to narrow down on characteristics that you want in your racket.
+Knowing your style of play will help to narrow down on characteristics that you want.

 - Grip size – Knowing the right grip size for you will not only help you in comfort and performance, but it will also help in avoiding injury.
 If you do not have the proper grip and the racket is either heavy or light, then, there are high chances of you injuring your wrist will maneuvering the racket.
 Therefore, you need to know the right grip size suitable for you.
 Correct grip size will help you feel right when you hit the tennis ball.
 You can measure this size: On your palm, there are two horizontal lines running across.
 Measure the distance between the bottom horizontal line and your ring finger top.
 You should get a measurement between 4″ and 4 5/8″.
 That value is the right grip size meant for you.
 If it is difficult for you to calculate this way, then you can seek help by going to the local tennis club or shop.